Unispace365/ds_cinder/doc/basics/Dynamic Interfaces.md

 * **media_player_show_interface**: Boolean, true shows interfaces for pdf, web and video immediately
 * **media_player_web_size**: Vector, sets the w/h in pixels of web views
 * **media_player_video_volume**: Float, sets the volume of videos when they start
+* **media_player_letterbox**: Boolean, true, the default, will letterbox the media inside the size of the media player, false fills (with no cropping by default).
+Web always fills

 XML
 -------------------------------